“This is a big f—— deal.”

 With the enactment of the Patient Protection and Affordable Care Act (PPACA, or ACA), one of the biggest issues in receiving health care coverage for early retirees is off the table – insurability.
 Since previous conditions are not one of the criteria for coverage or pricing, there is no longer a need for early retirees to maintain coverage just in case they develop a condition that would make them uninsurable or put them into a high risk category in the future.

-Now, early retirees have three options for health care coverage:
+Now, early retirees have three options for healthcare coverage:

 - Self-insure.
 If you get sick, go to the doctor and pay cash.
 Need a prescription?
 Go to the doctor and pay cash.
 Since insurers can no longer deny coverage, if you develop a condition that will require long-term care or will be expensive to treat, you can apply for coverage at that point, although you may have to wait up to 90 days before you are covered.
 There is a cost, besides what you’d pay out of pocket, for choosing this route.
 The ACA implemented an excise tax that is the greater of 1% of your modified adjusted gross income (MAGI) or $95 in 2014, rising to $695 and 2.5% in 2016.
-For the family making $75,000, that’s $750, rising to $1,875.
+For a family making $75,000, that’s $750, rising to $1,875.
 If you’re healthy and rarely need medical or health care, this may be a viable option, assuming you have the assets to pay for catastrophic care.
-I can imagine a nightmare scenario where you’re in a single car accident and in an ICU for weeks or months, unable to move, much less apply for health insurance.
+I can imagine a nightmare scenario where you’re in a single-car accident and in an ICU for weeks or months, unable to move, much less apply for health insurance.

 - Get private health insurance.
 Just as people have done in the past, you could go to a private insurer and get regular health insurance.
 Although I am neither an actuary nor an insurance expert, I would not be surprised to see, relative to the healthcare exchanges provided under Obamacare, rates drop slightly, as the high risk purchasers will move to the public exchanges, lowering the risk profiles of those seeking private insurance.
 Don’t quote me on that one, please.